 Our major US offices are located in New York and Seattle, and our major offices in the rest of the world are located in London, Dublin, and Calgary.
-In all, as of March 30, 2022, we have staff in 33 countries across the globe.
+In all, we have staff in 33 countries across the globe.
 We lease these offices and all of our other office spaces around the world.